Itineraries

 3. MoLI (Museum of Literature Ireland) and Lunch!

-Next, visit MoLI, Dublin’s interactive Museum of Literature.
-With exhibits that engage all ages, kids can enjoy listening to stories, exploring the beautiful gardens, and even creating their own poetry.
+Visit MoLI, Dublin’s interactive Museum of Literature.
+With exhibits that engage all ages, kids can enjoy listening stories, exploring the beautiful gardens, and even creating their own poetry.
 The museum’s creative approach makes literature fun for the whole family.
-The MoLI cafe is super kid friendly and a hidden gem in the middle of the city.
+The MoLI café is super kid friendly and a hidden gem in the middle of the city.
 There's a little secret entrance to the magical Iveagh gardens that is definitely worth an explore.

 5. Dublinia: Viking and Medieval Dublin